tiny-pilot/tinypilot/bundler/README.md

 There is one main difference between the Community and Pro edition:

-- On TinyPilot Community, the update process always installs the latest available version (i.e. built from the latest commit to the `master` branch).
+- On TinyPilot Community, the update process always installs the latest available version (i.e., built from the latest commit to the `master` branch).
 - On TinyPilot Pro, the update process installs the particular version that was returned from Gatekeeper and shown in the UI.

 ## History